 Eastern Washington and northern Idaho aren't exactly hotbeds of gay culture.
 Rural in nature, with conservative track records, this part of the inland Northwest sees far fewer visitation from LGBT visitors than the Pacific Northwest hot spots, such as Portland and Seattle - and even Eugene, Tacoma, Olympia, and Bellingham.
 Still, there are a handful of communities in this part of the world with relatively liberal social leanings - such as the increasingly hip and vaunted wine-making center of Walla Walla, WA, which is a couple of hours southwest of Pullman, and the gorgeous mountain town of Sandpoint, ID, which is about the same distance north.
+Additionally, the city of Spokane, Washington, about a 75-minute drive north of Pullman, has a couple of gay bars and the popular Spokane Gay Pride celebration, held each year in early to mid-June.

 Pullman, WA and Moscow, ID - which lie less than 10 miles from one another - are both major university towns, so while neither has any exclusive gay establishments, each has a sizable population of LGBT students, faculty, and other residents, and you'll find several bars and restaurants in each community that cultivate at least a somewhat mixed gay-straight scene.
 Washington State University, in particular, has been consistently ranked in recent years as one of the nation's most LGBT-inclusive campuses; an excellent resource at the school for LGBT students is GIESORC, aka the Gender Identity/Expression and Sexual Orientation Resource Center.